Kai-E-Yang/QSL/README.md

 This program is used for calculating the squashing factor Q.

-The old method is proposed by Pariat & Demoulin 2012, which is not used anymore.
+The old method is proposed by Pariat & Demoulin (2012, A&A), which is not used anymore.
+A legacy can be found [here](https://github.com/njuguoyang/magnetic_modeling_codes/tree/main/code/QSL).

-For the latest version, the method is that proposed in Scott 2017 ApJ and Tassev and Savcheva 2017 ApJ.
+For the latest version, the method is that proposed in Scott (2017, ApJ) and Tassev & Savcheva (2017, ApJ).

-## History:
+## History
 - v1 K.Y.
 2016@NJU

 - v2 K.Y.
 Jun/2017@MSU change the compiler from ifort to gfortran.